 Guided Chakra Cleanse

-This is a 30 minute guided meditation CD, which guides you through cleaning your chakras, which are the seven energy points in your body and control the flow of your life.
+You can find guided chakra meditation cleanse which is ag reat way to start your day.
+Your chakras, which are the seven energy points in your body and control the flow of your life.

 Life has been super intense for the past few months and I’ve just not been able to get up to do my morning meditation myself.
 I’m just too exhausted.
 So enter a cheating method, called Holosync, which has helped me do my hour meditation daily for the past three weeks.